MarcusTrenton-Personal/NpcGenerator/README.md

 - Minute: Part of the build timestamp.
 It measures minutes since midnight UTC time.
 Automatically incremented per build.

 All of these are set in NpcGenerator/AssemblyInfo.tt.
 Set the Major and Minor versions in that file, not in the .csproj.

+To publish, run PublishAndTag.bat.
+That script will automatically publish to Dropbox and tag the last commit.